 If Mom is nursing, this is a great time for Dad to feed the baby a bottle and connect with the baby.
 If Dad isn’t home, putting the baby in a carrier is a great way to be able to multi-task!

 Tip 5: Stick With the Consistent Bedtime Routine

 Children really thrive on consistency and they treasure the bedtime routine as a time to spend time together.
 If Mom normally does the routine and isn’t nursing at the time, try to stick with the norm.
 This will help to alleviate bedtime battles and night wakings to spend 1-on-1 time with Mom.

 Do your best to stay consistent with the steps of the bedtime routine as much as possible.
-If another parents or caregiver has to do the routine, ensure it contains the same steps in the same order.
+If another parent or caregiver has to do the routine, ensure it contains the same steps in the same order.

 Tip 6: Set Limits

 Extra connection time during the bedtime routine is great, but set some limits and stick to them.
 If you give in too much, bedtime starts pushing too late and our toddlers begin the overtired meltdown.